-A novel feature of our measured corner mode is that this mode is \emph{not} the result of edge polarization, i.e., even though the Laplacian eigenstate form of the corner mode suggest a similar in $x$ and $y$ direction, it cannot be arrived at by combining SSH models along the different edges.
+A novel feature of our measured corner mode is that this mode is \emph{not} the result of edge polarization, i.e., even though the Laplacian eigenstate of the corner mode (Eq.~\ref{phic}) suggests a similar form in $x$ and $y$ direction, it cannot be arrived at by combining SSH models along the different edges.
 This hints at topological \emph{quadrupole} polarization in the given circuit, as opposed to dipole polarization in the SSH case.
 It is instructive to decompose the given circuit in terms of pairs of vertical and horizontal SSH-type circuit chains, where we see both SSH chains built by capacitors as well as their dual form built by inductors in each unit cell string along the $x$ or $y$ axis.
 The alternating $L$-type and $C$-type SSH chains within the unit cell then are arranged such that their edge charge polarizations cancel.
 To see this concretely, we turn to frequency space, where a voltage difference equals $Q/C$ across a capacitor $C$, but takes the form $L\ddot{Q}\rightarrow -\omega^2 L Q$ across an inductor $L$.
 By identifying $1/C \equiv - \omega^2 L$, we notice that the L-type dual chain possesses effective "negative couplings" in the Laplacian compared to the $C$-type chain.
-For $\omega\rightarrow \omega_0$ this then gives the same absolute but sign-reversed capacitance, and the dipolar SSH-type polarization cancels out in each unit cell.
+For $\omega\rightarrow \omega_0$ this then gives the same absolute but sign-reversed effective coupling, and the dipolar SSH-type polarization cancels out in each unit cell.
 Physically, the sign difference between the effective couplings of capacitors and inductors results from their opposite quarter-period phase shifts, which add up to a sign reversal.